Skip to content

 What Debts Can A HELOC Be Used To Consolidate?

-Borrowers often use HELOCs to consolidate credit cards, personal loans, and other high-interest consumer debts.
-Whether that is wise depends on the borrower’s repayment discipline and risk tolerance.
+A HELOC may be used to consolidate credit cards, personal loans, medical bills and other consumer debts.
+Whether it is a good idea depends on your budget, income stability, repayment plan and risk tolerance.

 Can A HELOC Hurt Me If Rates Rise?

 Yes.
-Most HELOCs have variable rates, so monthly payments can increase over time.
+Most HELOCs have variable rates, so your monthly payment can increase if rates rise.

 Is HELOC Interest Tax-Deductible When I Use It To Pay Off Debt?

 Usually not.
-IRS guidance generally allows deductibility only when the funds are used to buy, build, or substantially improve the home securing the loan.
+The IRS says home equity loan or HELOC interest is deductible only when the funds are used to buy, build or substantially improve the home securing the loan, subject to other requirements.

 What Is The Biggest Risk Of Using A HELOC For Debt Consolidation?

 The biggest risk is converting unsecured debt into debt secured by your home.
-If you cannot repay, foreclosure becomes a possibility.
+If you cannot repay the HELOC, your home could be at risk.